eruditelite/picapture/README.md

 Add the appropriate library directory to /etc/ld.so.conf and 'sudo ldconfg'.
 On a laptop etc., use lib/x64.
 On the pi, lib/armv8.
 See README.txt in lib to allow camera access as a regular user.

+For Linux, use lib/x64/libASICamera2.so, and for Raspberry Pi, use lib/armv8/libASICamera2.so.
+Just set ZWO_ASI_LIB to the library.

 ## C ##